He was taught in the inherent flaws of this country.

 I mean, can't take that out of it.

-Well, then our candidate has to be courageous enough, unlike our previous candidate, my current senator, to stand up and articulate the the facts.
+Well, then our candidate has to be courageous enough, unlike our previous candidate, my current senator, to stand up and articulate the facts.

-Uh I understand all that is what it is.
+I understand all that is what it is.

-See, I but I have to think, I have to believe, otherwise I go nuts, that issues matter now.
+But I have to think, I have to believe, otherwise I go nuts, that issues matter now.

-I folks, I I think there are more people angry and frustrated over what's been done to this economy on purpose than anybody dares to understand or even hope for.
+Folks, I think there are more people angry and frustrated over what's been done to this economy on purpose than anybody dares to understand or even hope for.

-I think there are so many pe I know the fear that what that people are mesmerized and they've or either they've given up and they don't think there's anything way to beat Obama or any of that.
+I know the fear that people are mesmerized and either they've given up and they don't think there's any way to beat Obama or any of that.

-I um but part of that is because the Republican primary has been fairly uninspiring.
+Part of that is because the Republican primary has been fairly uninspiring.

 And I'll tell you this about the debates, folks.